jokale/jokale.github.io/_posts/2020-06-02-redux_flow_joanna_style.markdown

 ```

 Whereby a function is returned (due to Redux Thunk) from our API call with a payload of JSON data holding all the threads.
+Due to Redux Thunk and our connect function in which we are passing in ``` connect(mapStateToProps, {fetchThreadds})(ThreaddsContainer);``` fetchhThreadds action creator is able to dispatch to store.

-Due to Redux Thunk, we can dispatch that function to our reducer below.
+we can dispatch that function and action to our reducer below.

 ```
     switch(action.type) {